unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

     <span class="fw-700">This is how I would use it.</span>
     <p>
     Teams that are not in the habit of soliciting user feedback rely on personal opinions to evaluate designs.
-While they should always feel comfortable giving feedback on UX, they are not the end users (see pitfall #2 of "<a href="/top-10-mistakes-startups-make-in-user-research-without-a-designer">Top 10 mistakes startups make in user research (without a designer)</a>").
+While they should always feel comfortable giving feedback on UX, <a href="/top-10-mistakes-startups-make-in-user-research-without-a-designer">they are not the end users</a>.
 The team does not realize that their opinions are just that — subjective opinions — so it exerts pressure on the designer to make changes.
     </p>
     <p>